MathsJam/mathsjam-site/gathering/uk/2020/saturday-night-tables.md

 <a href="https://www.mathsjam.com/gathering/uk/2020/saturday-night-tables" target="_blank">Click here to open this page in a separate browser tab</a>.

 Here's a list of Saturday Night Tables activities, and where they'll be.
+The table activities will be taking place from 8pm.

 <h4>Summary</h4>
 <strong>Keynote Room</strong>: Jeopardy!<br />